tanggengyan/tanggengyan.github.io/projects.md

 # Research Projects

 ### GUIDE (Generative Understanding, Inclusive Design, and Ethical Assessment) Project
+Funded by a 2025 University of Calgary Teaching Grant *Research Assistant*

+### Examining Equitable Formative and Summative Assessment Practices
 *Research Assistant*

 ### Research on International Perspectives and Models for Cultivating Global Talent in Journalism and Communication （2024- present）